kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 pub type Window<'a, T> = (String, ArrayView1<'a, T>);
 ```

-The `ArrayView1` is a column or row-wise slice of the original data.
+The [`ArrayView1`](http://bluss.github.io/rust-ndarray/master/ndarray/type.ArrayView1.html) is a column or row-wise slice of the original data.
 The `Iterator` bound tells us that the `DataframeIterator` iterates over _views_ of the data, along with their names (i.e. a column or index value).
 The dataframe lives in a contiguous area of memory, and to iterate over it, we just slide a window over the stride of the vector that represents the matrix containing the data.
+The iterator is realized through ndarray's [`AxisIter`]("http://bluss.github.io/rust-ndarray/master/ndarray/struct.AxisIter.html") type.

 Finally, the struct fields: